rfougy/riv.systems/cms/works/archive.pdf/managing-volunteer-team.md

 ### Heightened Attention to Individual Needs

 As mentioned earlier, people who volunteer are rare, and so <mark>it's essential to work as closely and meaningfully with them as possible</mark>.
-This means understanding their individual bandwidths and priorities.
-Instead of assuming that their contributions will remain consistent over time, it's crucial to check in with members regularly about their availability. <mark>Flexibility is also a key quality for management</mark>, requiring preparations to adjust timelines, redistribute work, and pivot plans based on team member availability.
+This includes having frequent one-on-one calls, direct collaborations on projects and goals, and having genuine rapport.
+Of course, their individual bandwidths and priorities also need to be kept in mind.
+Instead of assuming that their availability will stay the same over a long period of time, it's crucial to check in with members regularly about their availability. <mark>Flexibility is also a key quality in terms of management</mark>, where preparations should be made to adjust timelines, redistribute work, and pivot plans when availabilites shift.

 ### Celebrate Individual and Team Accomplishments